-On, perhaps, America’s most somber day, flowers were placed on the ground below a plaque outside South Pasadena City Hall Tuesday, paying respects to a family lost in the tragedy surrounding September 11, 2001.
+On, perhaps, America’s most somber day, a plaque outside South Pasadena City Hall sits, paying respects to a family lost in the tragedy surrounding September 11, 2001.

-The plaque was place in their memory on September 11, 2011, the 10th anniversary of the event to commemorate their life and honor their memory.
+It was placed in their memory on September 11, 2011, the 10th anniversary of the event to commemorate their life and honor their memory.

 Peter Hanson was a huge Grateful Dead fan who loved gardening, according to a “Remember September 11, 2001” memorial on Legacy.com.
 After meeting his wife Christine, a scientist, Peter became a software salesman and was vice president of marketing at TimeTrade in Waltham, Mass.
 Sue was born in Korea, but grew up in the Los Angeles area.